fsprojects-archive/zzarchive-Vulpes/README.md

 ## Contributions

 There are several avenues for further development of Vulpes.
-To contribute as a developer, I would encounrage you to join the [mailing list] (https://groups.google.com/forum/#!forum/vulpes-developers), where we can discuss the issues and milestones.
+To contribute as a developer, I would encourage you to join the [mailing list] (https://groups.google.com/forum/#!forum/vulpes-developers), where we can discuss the issues and milestones.

 There is a [list of milestones] (https://github.com/SpiegelSoft/Vulpes/issues/milestones?with_issues=no) and an [issues database] (https://github.com/SpiegelSoft/Vulpes/issues) in this repository.